authorjapps/zerocode/README.md

 THEN- I will receive 200(OK) status with the body and assert the response
 ```
 translates to the below executable JSON in `Zerocode` - As simple as that ! <br/>
-Note- It's in simple JSON. ~~No feature files, no extra plugins, no statements or grammar needed.~~
+Note: It's in simple JSON. ~~No feature files, no extra plugins, no statements or grammar needed.~~

 ```javaScript
 {
     "scenarioName": "Invoke the GET api and assert the response",